thanhhuy0611/flash-app/README.md

 ### Key Features and Technical Implementation Plan

-* Login:
+* User authentication:
-	* The users can login by Facebook.
-	* User can create a new account with Flash.
+	* User can create account
-	* User can recover password by email.
+	* User can login by Facebook account

-* Account:
-	* The users can follow each other to see their following users on dashboard.
-    	* User can see the newest posts of their following users.
+	* User can recover password by email

 * Post:
-	* The users will be able to create post.
+	* User can see all post on newfeed
+    * User can see a specific post
-    	* User can share, edit or delete their posts.
+	* User can create, edit, delete their posts
-    	* Other users can like, share or comment to other users's post.
+	* User can like, comment posts of other users

+* User profile:
+	* User can see all of their posts on dashboard
+    * User can edit their information (name, avatar, banner,...)

 ### Landing Page